outdreamer/build-a-cure/docs/ml/python_study_guide.md

 		- hash and salt passwords with bcrypt
 		- set strict access controls
 		- monitor query performance
-		- log suspicious patterns
 		- use environment variables for configuration
-		- use structured logging, use logging level control, and avoid logging sensitive data
+		- log suspicious patterns, use structured logging, use logging level control, and avoid logging sensitive data
+			- set DEBUG=False in prod to avoid publishing overly informative error messages
 		- minimize dependencies
 		- use precommit hooks with security scanning tools
 		- use standard auth libraries like requests-oauthlib or Flask-Login